-3D pens extrude liquid plastic, which quickly cools and solidifies, effectively allowing you to draw in mid-air to create a new kind of 3D art.
+The technology behind today's best 3D pens has come on in leaps and bounds since they first launched.
+These clever gadgets extrude liquid plastic, which quickly cools and solidifies, effectively allowing you to draw in mid-air.
+It's a new way to visualise designs and create 3D art without wrangling with 3D modelling software.
 As a result, they have become hugely popular amongst designers, artists and hobbyists.

-Unlike traditional 3D printers, these 3D pens let you move naturally to create and change designs as you go for maximum creativity.
+Unlike traditional 3D printers, these 3D printing pens let you move naturally to create and change designs as you go for maximum creativity.
 They're also cheaper to buy, take varying types of filament (including some that are eco-friendly), and nowadays are even comfy to hold and use.
 So which are the best 3D pens for artists and designers right now?
 Let's take a look...

 The best 3D pens to buy now